iwelch/sylspace/README.md

 ### Real Operation

-Real operation means a system that works (for now only) on http://*.syllabus.space (detected by hostname syllabus-space) and that has Google etc. authentication of remote Internet users enabled.
-For testing and experimentation purposes, you almost surely do not want this.
+Real operation means a system that works (for now only) on http://*.syllabus.space and that has Google etc. authentication of remote Internet users enabled.

 To enable remote authentication, create a file containing the proper set of secrets that the Google, Facebook, and Paypal Authentications need.
-This can be a headeach.
+This can be a headache.
 The `SylSpace-Secrets.template` file tries to give some guidance.
 You need a file

-	<somewhere-else-outside-the-git-tree>/SylSpace-Secrets.conf
+	SylSpace-Secrets.conf

 which contains your private authentication secrets (for oauth, google, paypal, gmail, etc).
-Next, you need to link this into the correct spot:

-    # ln -s <somewhere-else-outside-the-git-tree>/SylSpace-Secrets.conf <absolute mysylspacedir>/sylspace/SylSpace-Secrets.conf

-Again, the contents of the SylSpace-Secrets.conf file are illustrated in SylSpace-Secrets.template .
+Again, the contents of the SylSpace-Secrets.conf file are illustrated in `SylSpace-Secrets.template`.
 You can edit and rename the template!

-Once installed and one you make a few changes in runserver.pl and SylSpace (which assume that you want to run production on hostname syllabus-space and testing on all other hosts), you should see working google/github/facebook login buttons and the email authentication alternative.
-You may also need to symlink SylSpace-Secrets.conf to SylSpace.conf (not sure why!).
+The app won't work without at least one OAuth provider configured.
+In addition, you must set the site_name so that cookies can work as expected across subdomains.

+If you see an error

        Warning: 'message must be a string at (eval 253) line 63

-probably means that your login credentials for email sending are off.
+it probably means that your login credentials for email sending are off.

+## Running from the docker container

+TODO- coming soon...

 ## Automatic (Re-) Start

-For automatic start on boot and restart on crash in the real production hypnotoad on syllabus.space, do

-    # cp SylSpace.service /lib/systemd/system/
-    # systemctl start SylSpace
+We provide a systemd service file that you can use for running a production server.
+Look at the files in the `systemd` folder, and edit them to include the locations of your paths, and then copy them over to one of your systems systemd directories (`/lib/systemd/system` or `/etc/systemd/system`), the run `systemctl daemon-reload`, then `systemctl start SylSpace`.
+You can also run `systemctl enable SylSpace` to have it always turn on on startup.

 ## Developing